La La Land: Casting

 Ryan Gosling plays Sebastian, a jazz pianist.
 Like Stone, Gosling drew from his own experiences as an aspiring artist.
 One incident was used for Mia.
 Gosling was performing a crying scene in an audition and the casting director took a phone call during it, talking about her lunch plans while he was emoting.
-Chazelle met with Gosling at a bar near the latter's home in Hollywood Hills, when Gosling was about to begin filming for The Big Short.
+Chazelle met with Gosling when he was about to begin filming for The Big Short.

 Chazelle cast Gosling and Stone immediately after Summit bought the film.
 He stated that the duo "feel like the closest thing that we have right now to an old Hollywood couple" as akin to Spencer Tracy and Katharine Hepburn, Fred Astaire and Ginger Rogers, Humphrey Bogart and Lauren Bacall, and Myrna Loy and William Powell.
 The film marked the third collaboration between Gosling and Stone, following Crazy, Stupid, Love (2011) and Gangster Squad (2013).
 Chazelle asked the two about their audition disasters when they were both trying to make it.
 Both learned to sing and dance for the film's six original tunes.

 The rest of the cast – J. K. Simmons, Sonoya Mizuno, Jessica Rothe, Callie Hernandez, Finn Wittrock, Rosemarie DeWitt, John Legend, Jason Fuchs, Meagen Fay – were announced between July and August 2015.

 The film was choreographed by Mandy Moore.
 Rehearsals took place at a production office in Atwater Village, Los Angeles over the span of three to four months, beginning in May 2015.
 Gosling practiced piano in one room, Stone worked with Moore in another, and costume designer Mary Zophres had her own corner of the complex.
-Gosling, with no previous experience, had to learn how to play the piano, as no hand models were used.
-Moore emphasized working on emotion rather than technique, which Stone said was key when they filmed the Prius car scene.
+Gosling, with no previous experience, had to learn how to play the piano; no hand models were used.
+Moore emphasized working on emotion rather than technique, which Stone said was key when they filmed the "A Lovely Night" scene (searching for the parked car).
 To help his cast and crew get their creative mode flowing, Chazelle held screenings on the soundstages every Friday night of classical films that had inspired him for the film, including The Umbrellas of Cherbourg, Singin' in the Rain, Top Hat, and Boogie Nights.